acuminous/eslint-plugin-tech-radar/README.md

    ```bash
    npx --package=eslint-plugin-tech-radar -- export-tech-radar radar.csv https://github.com/acuminous/tech-radar > radar.json
    ```
-1. Create a shared configuration similar to [this example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/eslint-config-acuminous-shared).
-Export the tech radar json file and eslint configuration from the module to make it easier to ignore specific dependencies in the repositories that use it.
+1. Create a shared configuration similar to this [example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/eslint-config-acuminous-shared).
+Export the Tech Radar json file and eslint configuration from the module to make it easier to ignore specific dependencies in the repositories that use it.

-1. Include the shared configuration in your application's eslint rules as per [this example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/application).
+1. Include the shared configuration in your application's eslint rules as per this [example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/application).

 ## Rules

 ### tech-radar/adherence

-Reports packages that that do not adhere to the tech radar
+Reports packages that that do not adhere to the Tech Radar

 ```js
 "tech-radar/adherence": [